Why South Africa?

 - Prof. Rod Uphoff has directed the program in Cape Town since 2004

-- Optional specially priced safari trips and excursions include an option to visit Kruger Park and shark diving trip led by Prof. Uphoff
+- Optional specially priced safari trip to visit Kruger Park

-- Unpaid internship opportunities for students wishing to gain additional experience before or after the program
+- Unpaid internship opportunities for students wishing to gain additional experience before the program

 This ABA-accredited summer study-abroad program in Cape Town, South Africa will consist of three two-credit courses in different areas of comparative law.